 USAID/Ferrero Georgia Hazelnut Improvement Project (G-HIP) (2015-2022) – G-HIP hosts videos on its social media platforms featuring agronomists and other experts to build the productive capacity of hazelnut producers.
 G-HIP also supports the Georgian Hazelnut Growers Association to host member trainings through virtual meetings, social media platforms and hazelnut Facebook auctions on behalf of producers.
 This enabled small and medium hazelnut producers to strengthen the quality of their hazelnuts and earn premium prices for their harvest.

-USAID Pakistan Agricultural Technology Transfer Activity (PATTA) (2017-2021) – PATTA facilitates tele-demonstrations that virtually showcase agricultural technologies relevant to smallholder farming communities, especially to women farmers, and encourage agriculture technology adoption across the country.
-PATTA also supports provincial agriculture departments to provide remote assistance, agricultural best practices, extension services and agriculture technology recommendations using mobile technologies.
-Through these ICTs, PATTA reaches farmers with timely, relevant information on productivity-enhancing and time-saving agricultural technologies, increasing their earnings and improving their livelihoods.
+USAID Pakistan Agricultural Technology Transfer Activity (PATTA) (2017-2021) – PATTA facilitated tele-demonstrations that virtually showcased agricultural technologies relevant to smallholder farming communities, especially to women farmers, and encouraged agriculture technology adoption across the country.
+PATTA also supported provincial agriculture departments to provide remote assistance, agricultural best practices, extension services and agriculture technology recommendations using mobile technologies.
+Through these ICTs, PATTA reached farmers with timely, relevant information on productivity-enhancing and time-saving agricultural technologies, increasing their earnings and improving their livelihoods.

 USAID U.S. Pakistan Partnership for Agribusiness Market Development (AMD) (2015-2019) – Through grants, AMD provided equipment such as traceability software and ancillary hardware like radio-frequency identification (RFID) scanners and ear tags that enabled beef producers to develop databases for managing livestock development and exports.
 The databases improved feedlot management and built capacity to monitor livestock performance and meet food safety requirements, increasing earnings and access to new markets.